BitsExploited/Automation_Scripts/README.md

 sudo cp <script.sh> /usr/bin
 ```

+### External Monitor file
+The external monitor file has scripts to connect to the external monitor

 ### Cloning the Repository

 Clone this repository to your local machine using the following command: